Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Are you optimized for mobile (79% of traffic)?

-If you're on a competitor: The migration data is clear—20,671 merchants switched TO Shopify in just 90 days, including major enterprises leaving Salesforce and SAP.
-Consider whether your current platform supports your growth goals.
+On a competitor?
+The migration data speaks for itself: 20,671 merchants switched TO Shopify in just 90 days, including major enterprises leaving Salesforce and SAP.
+Ask yourself whether your current platform can keep up with your growth.

 Competitive Dynamics: